 CREATE TABLE table_name ( column_name datatype constraint, column2_name datatype constraint, column3_name datatype constraint, );

 Insert Data Into a Table

 INSERT…..VALUES: We can enter data into a table using the INSERT and VALUES commands.

 Multiple Insertion of Data Using a Single INSERT Command:

 INSERT INTO Student VALUES (2,’Kakashi’,’2020202020’), (03,‘Naruto’,’3030303030’), (4,‘sam,’4040404040’), (5,‘Goku’,’5050505050’), (6,‘Gohan’,’6060606060’), (7,‘sam,’1010101010’);

 Copy Using the Insert Command:

 INSERT INTO Student SELECT * FROM Student_backup_Table WHERE roll_no < 30;

-The SELECT command is used to retrieve the attributes (columns with their values) of the table.
+The SELECT command retrieves the attributes (columns with their values) of the table.